Alain-Pascal/alx-system_engineering-devops/0x01-shell_permissions/README.md

     > Script that sets the mode of the file `hello` the same as `olleh`'s mode
     >
     > Both files are in the working directory

 * 11-directories_permissions

+    > This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+    >
+    > Regular files are not to be changed

 * 12-directory_permissions
 * 13-change_group
 * 100-change_owner_and_group